 Instruction to Editor: Please modify subclause 9.32p starting from the third paragraph as follows:

-A transmitter S1G STA receiving an Activity Specification Element from an associated or peer receiver S1G STA shall not transmit to the receiver STA, or cause the receiver STA to transmit, a PPDU that would exceed a time of Max Awake Interval following the most recent transition of the STA from Doze to Awake state as known at the transmitter.
+A transmitter S1G STA receiving an Activity Specification element from areceiver S1G STA shall not transmit to the receiver STA, or cause the receiver STA to transmit, a unicast PPDU that would exceed a time of Max Awake Interval following the most recent transition of the STA from Doze to Awake state as known at the transmitter.

-Note: the most recent transition of the STA from Doze to Awake state is known by the transmitter because indicated by one of the following events:
+The transmitter STA estimates the time of the most recent transition of the receiver STA from Doze to Awake state based on the latest of the following events:

-— the time a PS-Poll or trigger frame is received by the transmitter STA, from the AP or Peer STA
+— the time a PS-Poll or trigger frame sent by the receiver STA is received by the transmitter STA,

-— the start of a TWT for the receiver STA, as setup with the transmitter STA
+— the start of a TWT for the receiver STA setup with the transmitter STA

-— the start time of a slot in a RAW defined by the transmitter STA for the receiver STA.
+— the start time of a RAW slot in a RAW scheduled for the receiver STA by the transmitter STA

-— a (S)TBTT at which the STA shall receive a beacon
+— a (S)TBTT at which the receiver STA shall receive a (Short) Beacon

-A transmitter S1G STA receiving an Activity Specification Element from an associated or peer receiver S1G STA shall not start the transmission of a PPDU intended for the receiver STA, or cause the receiver STA to transmit a PPDU, before a Recovery Time interval has expired since the STA last transitioned to Doze state, as known at the transmitter.
+A transmitter S1G STA receiving an Activity Specification element from a S1G STA shall not schedule a transmission of a unicast PPDU intended for the receiver STA, or cause the receiver STA to transmit a unicast PPDU, before a Recovery Time interval has expired since the STA’s last transition to Doze state, as known at the transmitter STA.
+An S1G STA may indicate the Recovery time interval by including the Recovery time interval in the Duration field of an NDP (Modified) ACK frame with Duration Indication set to 1.

-Note: the time the STA transitioned to Doze state is known at the transmitter as indicated by one of the following events
+The transmitter STA estimates the time the receiver STA transitioned to Doze state based on the latest of the following events

-the reception of an acknowledgment for a transmission to the receiver STA of a Buffered Unit sent in response to a PS-Poll
+the reception of an acknowledgment for a transmission to the receiver STA of a Buffered Unit sent in response to a PS-Pollgenerated by the receiver STA

-the reception of an acknowledgment for the transmission to the receiver STA of a frame with EOSP field set to 1the end of Adjusted Wake Time for a TWT for the receiver STA, as setup with the transmitter STA
+the reception of an acknowledgment for the transmission to the receiver STA of a frame with EOSP field set to 1

+the reception of an NDP (Modified) ACK sent by the receiver STA that has a Duration Indication set to 1 and a non-zero value of the Duration field which is sent as a response to a frame generated by the transmitter STA

+the end of Adjusted Wake Time for a TWT for the receiver STA setup with the transmitter STA

-the end time of a slot in a RAW for that STA defined by the transmitter STA for the receiver STA
+the end time of a RAW slot in a RAW scheduled for the receiver STA by the transmitter STA

-the end of transmission of a beacon that the STA is supposed to receive
+the end of a (Short) Beacon’s transmission that the receiver STA is scheduled to receive

-the end of transmission of group addressed BUs the STA is supposed to receive following a DTIM.
+the end of group addressed BU(s)’s transmission the receiver STA is scheduled to receive following a DTIM.